-The Collaborative has evaluated subsequent events occurring through December 9, 2022, the date the financial statements were available to be issued.
-The management of the Collaborative is not aware of any subsequent events that would require recognition or disclosure in the financial statements.
+The Collaborative has evaluated subsequent events occurring through December 5, 2024, the date the financial statements were available to be issued.
+The management of the Collaborative is aware of one subsequent event that would require recognition or disclosure in the financial statements.